Click on ULORIC or COLCRYS below to learn more about each product,

 Obtain liver tests before starting treatment with ULORIC.
 Use caution in patients with liver disease.
 If liver injury is detected, promptly interrupt ULORIC and assess patient for probable cause, then treat cause if possible, to resolution or stabilization.
 Do not restart treatment if liver injury is confirmed and no alternate etiology can be found.

-Adverse reactions occurring in at least 1% of ULORIC-treated patients, and, at least 0.5% greater than placebo, are liver function abnormalities, nausea, arthralgia, and rash.
+Adverse reactions occurring in at least 1% of ULORIC-treated patients, and at least 0.5% greater than placebo, are liver function abnormalities, nausea, arthralgia, and rash.
+Patients should be instructed to inform their healthcare professional if they develop a rash or have any side effect that bothers them or does not go away.

 ULORIC (febuxostat) is a xanthine oxidase (XO) inhibitor indicated for the chronic management of hyperuricemia in patients with gout.
 ULORIC is not recommended for the treatment of asymptomatic hyperuricemia.